markpbaggett/utk_hyrax_review_docs/docs/source/demo2/3_designing_our_path.rst

 Quiz
 ====

-1. What are some differences between a pcdm:Object and a pcdm:File?
+|:star:| What are some differences between a pcdm:Object and a pcdm:File?

-2. I left out the technical metadata datastream in the Hyrax book image?
+|:star:| I left out the technical metadata datastream in the Hyrax book image?
 If I added the contents back to this image, where would it be?

 =====================
 Using migration-utils